eneiand/eneiand.github.io/_posts/2014-09-14-an-introduction-to-design.md

 ## Color - Models and Meanings

+* The Science of Light and Color
+* Color models: RGB and CMYK
+* Color and Meaning: Red
+* Color and Meaning: Green
+* Color and Meaning: Blue
+* Color and Meaning: Orange
+* Color and Meaning: Purple
+* Color and Meaning: Yellow
+* Coloe and Meaning: Brown
+* Color and Meaning: Black and White
+* Cultural Color Differences
+* Demo: Color Schemes
+* Taking Inspiration from the Real World

 ## The Fundamental Gestalt Principles = Understanding Perception
 ## Other Important Principles - Layout and Organization
 ## Next Steps